trimble-oss/Ag-Data-API-Examples/code_samples/java_samples/code-sample-jar/README.md

 # Java Samples/Examples
-This folder contains Java code samples for the common workflow given in the Ag Data API documentation.
+This folder contains Java code samples for the common workflows given in the Ag Data API documentation.

 ## Installation & Dependencies